houqp/pyh3c/README.md

 Usage
 -----

-Currently, no command line arguments are supported.
-So the only choice you have is using configuration file.
+It is recommended to use configuration file for setup.
 Please checkout pyh3c.conf.example for examples.

 You must run the program with root previliege:

     sudo python pyh3c.py

+If you want to use command line arguments to setup PyH3C, check out -h argument for more information.

 Contributing